Barn Chores – Daily, Weekly, Monthly, and Yearly

 Call the pros!

-Reduce the fire risk at your barn by having a legit electrician make sure your wiring won’t burn down the barn.
+Reduce the fire risk at your barn by having a legit electrician ensure your wiring won’t burn down the barn.

 Do you have a calendar of chores?